Style Guide

 Names

-In order to ensure that markup languages and other names are capitalized correctly a rule has been added to check for this.
+To ensure that markup languages and other names are capitalized correctly, a rule has been added to check for this.

 The rule will ensure that instances of HTML and CSS are always written using only capital letters.
 It will also check whether JavaScript is written in full.